Industrial and Data Center Sectors Staying Healthy in Pandemic

 Demand for industrial and data center sectors has accelerated in recent months as the outbreak and stay-at-home requirements spurred more online grocery and other virtual shopping.
 Remote working has also driven data center demand as people rely on the Internet for work.
 Content streaming for at-home entertainment is another significant source of data center demand.

-According to a National Association of Industrial and Office Properties survey released in July, the industrial sector followed an upward trend in new development/redevelopment and building acquisitions.
+According to a NAIOP survey released in July, the industrial sector followed an upward trend in new development/redevelopment and building acquisitions.

 Industrial building acquisitions continued to post significant gains, according to the NAIOP survey.
 More than 90 percent of the respondents observed that there was more building acquisition activity in July, compared with around 70 percent in June.
 In the April-May period, survey respondents said industrial building acquisitions were in the 50-percent to 60-percent range.